gamemann/gamemann/README.md

 Join my Discord [server](https://discord.deaconn.net/) if you want to contact me!
 Discord is the best way to get in contact with me and I will be posting a lot of updates regarding my projects below there!

 ### Why Did You Follow Me?
-I **manually** follow users because I'm looking for projects to support and contribute to.
+I **manually** follow users because I'm looking for less popular projects to support and contribute to.
 I love reading code from others and contributing to the open source community!

 ### Me, Myself & I
 ```C